TWI Job Instructions

 If the worker hasn't learned, the instructor hasn't taught

-Get you own editable TWI Pocket Cards
+Get your own editable TWI Pocket Cards

-You can easily personalize your company's TWI Pocket Cards, Each card is perfectly sized to be the exact same size as a credit card.
+Each card is perfectly sized to be the exact same size as a credit card.

-In addition to the Job Instructions Pocket Card, there are also
+In addition to the Job Instructions Pocket Card, there are also pocket cards for Job Methods, Job Relations, and a pocket card for second line supervisors and Change Agents.

 Useful tools for worker training